Richard-Burd/alpine-js-sandbox/README.md

 1. run: `npm install` to install the alpine.js and express.js node modules
 2. run: `npm start` to boot up the application
+3. If you make changes to src/styles.css, run: `npm run build-css` so tailwind-css updates the public/styles.css file.
+4. To create a tailwind.config file, run: `npx tailwindcss init --full` - this is if you need to customize Tailwind-CSS

 You should then be able to see the index.html file that looks like this: